angular/angular2-seed/README.md

 A simple starter project demonstrating the basic concepts of Angular 2.

-Work in progress!
-This branch uses Webpack for Development.
+This branch uses [Webpack](https://webpack.github.io/) for Development.
 There is also a SystemJS branch available.

 ### Usage
 - Clone or fork this repository